Frequently Asked Questions

 A: Explore all of the services and benefits we can provide you and your inspection business in our services overview, found here.

 Q: How much does it cost?

-A: Your price will be based on the type and quantity of radon monitors you will need.
+A: Your monthly lease price will be based on the number of radon monitors you will need.
 Get more info here.

-Q: How does Radalink's testing differ from charcoal cannister testing?
+Q: How does Radalink's testing differ from charcoal canister testing?

 A: Our radon monitors collect hourly radon concentration and environmental conditions every hour for the duration of a test.
-This provides a far more accurate reading than a simple cannister collection process.
-Our reports show how levels may have fluctuated throughour the testing period, and can measure the radon conentration with an far greater than a charcoal test.
+This provides a far more accurate reading than a simple canister collection process.
+Our reports show how levels may have fluctuated throughout the testing period, and can measure the radon concentration with a far greater accuracy than a charcoal test.

 Q: What exactly does the Radalink radon monitor record?

 A: Our monitors record radon concentration, temperature, barometric pressure, and relative humidity once per hour for the duration of the test.
 Our monitors also have a sensor that detects if the monitor has been moved during a test.